paulscherrerinstitute/tomorec/README.md

 # 1 - CLONE THIS REPOSITORY
-If you have access to a JupyterHub service, start a JuptyerLab session, then open a terminal from the uppper left hand menu "File > New > Terminal".
+If you have access to a JupyterHub service, start a JupyterLab session, then open a terminal from the upper left hand menu "File > New > Terminal".

 If you do not have access to a JupyterHub service, no problem, you can do this locally on your own computer.
 Open a local terminal.